RobinKwong/robinkwong.github.io/_posts/2017-10-22-epic-day-one.md

 Are we building appropriate trust - neither too little or too much so they imbue it with magical qualities

-Melissa: Autonomous systems are relational systems.
+_Melissa Cefkin - Nissan Research Centre_: Autonomous systems are relational systems.
 What's changed is the structures and systems of our work, and how we are equipped today to do the work to craete such systems

 With the distributed nature of the internet it's possible to annotate and create more input than before.